google/cpp-async-rpc/README.md

 # cpp-async-rpc: Library for Asynchronicity, Serialization and Remoting

-This is arpc, a C++17 library supporting template meta-programming, asynchronous network programming, binary serialization and RPC.
+This is cpp-async-rpc, a C++17 library supporting template meta-programming, asynchronous network programming, binary serialization and RPC.

 **Disclaimer:** This is not a Google supported product.